-- Castleton Botanical Gardens – One of the oldest botanical gardens in the Western hemisphere, Castleton Botanical Gardens straddles the Junction main road which links the Saint Andrew and Saint Mary parishes.
+- Castleton Botanical Gardens – One of the oldest botanical gardens in the Western hemisphere, Castleton Botanical Gardens straddles the Junction main road which links the S.t Andrew and St. Mary parishes.
 The 15-acre garden is free to enter and now serves as a popular picnic spot for Kingstonians wanting a break from city life.

 - The Wag Water River– Flowing through the back of the garden is a beautiful accompaniment- The Wag Water River.
 Named by our Taino ancestors, this river is rather shallow but swift-flowing and riddled with boulders.
 Nonetheless, a dip in this river is a cool and refreshing way to spend the afternoon during our hotter months.